whatisjery/react-fluid-distortion/README.md

 npm install @whatisjery/react-fluid-distortion @react-three/drei postprocessing leva
 ```

-The required dependencies for it to work are [postprocessing](https://github.com/pmndrs/postprocessing), [drei](https://github.com/pmndrs/drei) and [leva](https://github.com/pmndrs/leva) if you intend to use the `useConfig`hooks to show the debug panel
+The required dependencies for it to work are [postprocessing](https://github.com/pmndrs/postprocessing), [drei](https://github.com/pmndrs/drei) and optionally [leva](https://github.com/pmndrs/leva) if you intend to use the `useConfig`hooks to show the debug panel.

 ## Usage :